learn-co-curriculum/dsc-mle-logistic-regression/README.md

 - [Can Computers Be Racist?
 The Human-Like Bias Of Algorithms](https://www.npr.org/2016/03/14/470427605/can-computers-be-racist-the-human-like-bias-of-algorithms)

 ### Additional mathematical resources
-For a more in-depth discussion of the mathematical ideas, check out Penn State's lecture [here](https://onlinecourses.science.psu.edu/stat504/node/150/)

 If you want to really go down the math rabbit-hole, check out section 4.4 on Logistic Regression from the Elements of Statistical Learning which can be found here: https://web.stanford.edu/~hastie/ElemStatLearn//.